Microsoft Performance Standard

 - There are great partners out there to help you in these areas.

-- It is significantly more challenging to scale Azure through an indirect provider, so remaining a direct partner can make a big difference in your ability to sell and manage Azure billing.
+- It is significantly more challenging to scale Office 365 and Azure subscription billing through an indirect provider, so remaining a direct partner can make a big difference in your ability to sell and manage Azure billing.

 - If you have a significant CSP footprint in the indirect program, you could have much greater margins and be doing much better financially in the Direct-bill program.

-- To be successful in the Direct-bill CSP program, it requires investment in systems, people, and process.
+- To be successful in the CSP direct bill partners program, requires investment in systems, people, and processes.

-Work 365 wholeheartedly understands how challenging it can be to scale and grow your business.
-Contact us to learn more about how we’re helping businesses embrace, scale, and accelerate recurring revenue.
+Work 365 wholeheartedly understands how challenging it can be to scale and grow your cloud business.